HammadRashid1997/HammadRashid1997/README.md

 I'm Hammad Rashid, a CS graduate and a QA enthusiast 🚀

-With an experience of nearly 7 years, I've immersed myself in the world of programming, mastering languages such as C/C++, Python and Java, but that's not all—I bring a keen passion and proficiency in Quality Assurance, specializing in both manual and automation testing.
+With a good experience of the industry and freelancing projects, I've immersed myself in the world of programming, mastering languages such as C/C++, Python and Java, but that's not all—I bring a keen passion and proficiency in Quality Assurance, specializing in both manual and automation testing.

 On the development front, I've dived deep into C, C++, Java, and Python, crafting diverse projects with finesse.
 My journey extends to web development, where I've wielded the power of Bootstrap, HTML, CSS, Javascript 🌐